wpsharks/comet-cache/readme.txt

 3. Delete this directory: `/wp-content/plugins/comet-cache/`
 4. Remove this line from your `/wp-config.php` file: `define('WP_CACHE', TRUE);`

-Comet Cache is now completely uninstalled and you can start fresh :-)
+Comet Cache is now completely uninstalled and you can start fresh. :-)

 == Further Details ==